tommccoy1/hans/heuristic_finder_scripts/README.md

 python const_finder.py

-Each of these scripts will first print out all examples from multinli_1.0_train.txt that could potentially follow the heuristic.
-At the end, the script then prints out a summary of how many of these examples were entailment, contradiction, or neutral.
+Each of these scripts will first print out all examples from multinli_1.0_train.txt that contradict the heuristic.
+At the end, the script then prints out a summary of how many examples which could potentially relate to the heuristic were entailment, contradiction, or neutral (where the ones that contradict the heuristic are ones with labels of contradiction or neutral).
 These numbers should match the table near the start of Section 2 of the HANS paper (https://arxiv.org/pdf/1902.01007.pdf).